The following info gives a construction overview of the American Ingenuity Panelized Dome Kit

 The basic building process consists of 1) placing the preconcreted insulated panels, entryway, door dormer and window dormer panels onto a temporary wooden rib system; 2) overlapping and locking the steel mesh with “C” rings and 3) concreting the seams and options.
 There is no need to concrete over the entire dome exterior.
 Only the panel seams and the building kit options are concreted on site.
 Prior to installing entryway, door dormer and window dormer panels, review your plans for any stud that needs to extend thru the EPS and for any anchoring hardware that needs to be installed; i.e. J bolts (top plate in door dormer & entryway framed wall), power studs (into sill plates), bolts,nuts, washers (into base entryway panels).
 The entryway, door dormer and window dormer panels are installed in the row of panels that they are in and receive a first layer of concrete when you apply the first layer of concrete in the seams.
 Prior to applying the scratch coat of concrete, the anchoring hardware or stud that extends thru the eps of the entryway or door dormer has to be installed.
 The next row of panels cannot be installed until the concrete on the entryways, dormers and seams has passed the scratch test.

 Once your kit is assembled, install framing and electrical.
 Then the wall board on the interior of the dome shell is ready to be finished similar to the method drywall board seams are finished.
 To accommodate some electrical wiring, grooves are cut through the wallboard and the EPS to allow for the insertion of electrical wiring.
 Grooves can be cut where baseboard will be installed to hide the grooves.
+To blend the taped electrical areas to the DensArmor finish, skip trowel joint compound over the DensArmor drywall.
 Call Ai at 321-639-8777 for further info.

 A Brief Description of Ai’s Building Options and other items